matthiaskoenig/cy2fluxviz/README.md

 # cy2fluxviz for Cytoscape 2
 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&amp;hosted_button_id=RYHNRJFBMWD5N" title="Donate to this project using Paypal"><img src="https://img.shields.io/badge/paypal-donate-yellow.svg" alt="PayPal donate button" /></a>

-**cy2fluxviz** is an open-source Cytoscape 2 plugin for the visualization of flux distributions in molecular interaction  networks. **cy2fluxviz** is ported to Cytoscape 3 via [cy3fluxfix](https://github.com/matthiaskoenig/cy3fluxviz).
+**cy2fluxviz** is an open-source Cytoscape 2 plugin for the visualization of flux distributions in molecular interaction  networks. **cy2fluxviz** is currently ported to Cytoscape 3, with first versions available at [cy3fluxvix](https://github.com/matthiaskoenig/cy3fluxviz).

-The main features are
+Main features are
 * import of networks (SBML, GML, XGMML, SIF, BioPAX, PSI-MI)
 * import of flux distributions in a variety of formats
 * subnetworks based on flux carrying reactions (flux subetwork)